Mayo Clinic recognized for expertise in life support

 Learn why it's done

 The Mayo Clinic Extracorporeal Membrane Oxygenation (ECMO) program offers therapy to infants, children and adults who have life-threatening lung or heart conditions.
-ECMO, which is also called extracorporeal life support (ECLS), temporarily takes over for the heart, lungs, or both, while a person heals.
-ECMO might be an option for people who aren't finding relief from other life-support methods, such as medications or ventilators.
+ECMO takes over for the heart, lungs or both while a person heals.
+ECMO might be an option for people who aren't finding relief from other life-support methods, such as medicine or a ventilator.
+You might hear ECMO also referred to as extracorporeal life support.

-ECMO does not treat or cure a disease, but it can help when people are temporarily unable to provide their tissues with enough oxygen.
-The ECMO machine acts as an artificial heart and lung by removing blood from the body by way of tubes (cannulas) and pumping the blood through the artificial lung (oxygenator).
-The oxygenator takes carbon dioxide out of the blood and puts oxygen into the blood.
+ECMO does not treat or cure a disease.
+But it may help when people are unable to provide their tissues with enough oxygen.
+The ECMO machine acts as an artificial heart and lung by removing blood from the body by way of tubes and pumping the blood through the artificial lung.
+The part of the machine called an oxygenator removes carbon dioxide from the blood and puts in oxygen.
 The blood is then pumped back into the body.

 A specially trained care team

-While receiving ECMO life support, you are monitored by a multidisciplinary team at all times.
-All ECMO team members have received specialty training in caring for people with complex and serious conditions.
+All ECMO team members have received specialty training in caring for people with complex or serious conditions.
 The care team is made up of:

-Other care providers are involved depending on your specific needs.
+Other care providers may be involved, depending on your needs.

 Advanced, coordinated treatment